AlanLuu/lox-go/README.md

         - `string.lstrip([chars])`, which returns a new string with all leading characters from `chars` removed.
 If `chars` is omitted, this method returns a new string with all leading whitespace, newlines, and tabs removed
         - `string.padEnd(length, padStr)`, which pads the contents of `padStr` to the end of `string` until the new string is of length `length`
         - `string.padStart(length, padStr)`, which pads the contents of `padStr` to the beginning of `string` until the new string is of length `length`
+        - `string.quote()`, which returns a new string with double quotes at the beginning and end of the string
         - `string.replace(oldStr, newStr)`, which returns a new string where all occurrences of `oldStr` in the original string are replaced with `newStr`
         - `string.reversed()`, which returns a new string that is the original string in reversed order
         - `string.reversedWords([delimiter])`, which returns a new string where each word from the original string is in backwards order, where each word is taken to be each string in a list of strings after splitting the original string by the specified delimiter string.
 If `delimiter` is omitted, the delimiter is a string with a single space